Use of Computer, Internal Network, Electronic Mail, and Internet

 -

 Students have a responsibility to respect the privacy and property of other users.
-Students should not intentionally seek information about, obtain copies of, or modify, files, data or passwords of other users.
-A student will not allow another student to access computers or network resources using his/her login credentials.
+Students should not intentionally seek information on, obtain copies of, or modify files, data or passwords of other users.
+A student will not allow another student to access computers or network resources using his/her/their login credentials.

 -